TaitoUnited/taito-templates/infrastructure/gcp/README.md

 Example for a taito zone located in Google Cloud.
 Create infrastructure with the following steps:

 - Configure settings to your liking in `taito-config.sh` and `*.yaml` files.
-Change at least all the `taito-config.sh` settings that have been marked with `CHANGE`.
+Change at least all the settings that have been marked with `CHANGE`.
 - Authenticate with `taito auth`.
 - Create the zone by running `taito zone apply`.